National Landscapes in Wales: Management

 Under the Countryside and Rights of Way Act 2000, local authorities are responsible for developing an AONB management plan.
 This plan is constructed in consultation with the advisory committees and an AONB partnership–which reports and advises the local authorities–in the development and completion of the AONB Management Plan.
 The management plan sets out the policies the local authorities want to enact for the management of the AONB and how these policies would be implemented and achieved, providing a framework of permitted activities in the AONB.
 The management plan is required to take into consideration various issues of the AONB and not be limited to only environmental priorities, but also to analyse and address social and economic issues in the AONB.
 The 2000 act mandates that management plans have to be revised no less than every five years, with Natural Resources Wales (formed from a merger including the Countryside Council for Wales in 2013) providing funding for AONB management to the local authorities, allocated based on the AONB's management plan's policies.
 Local authorities or joint committees are required to notify NRW when they are intending to publish their management plan.
 The same act places a duty on public bodies; including private utility companies to respect efforts made to conserve, protect, and enhance the AONB's natural beauty.

 The AONB designation shares the same status in terms of planning with national parks, however, unlike national parks, AONB's cannot undertake their own planning operations.
 Instead, the powers are awarded to the relevant planning authorities of the local unitary authorities on behalf of the AONB.

-The National Association of AONBs as part of their efforts to increase awareness of AONBs in local communities, successfully negotiated in 2014 to have the boundaries of AONBs in England shown on Google Maps.
-The Welsh Government, as of 2021, has not released data of AONB boundaries to be used by Google on Google Maps.

 List of areas

 Eglwyseg Valley, in the Clwydian Range and Dee Valley AONB.

-Five Areas of Outstanding Natural Beauty (AONB) have been designated in Wales, one of which, the Wye Valley AONB, straddles the Anglo-Welsh border.
+Five National Landscapes, or Areas of Outstanding Natural Beauty (AONB), have been designated in Wales, one of which, the Wye Valley National Landscape, straddles the Anglo-Welsh border.
 The areas are: